 - leading center of excellence in positive business

 - most collaborative and boundaryless business school in the world

 - most prolific and influential institution of business research and a hub of practice-oriented, research-based knowledge

 - global leader in action-based learning

-- bring the Executive MBA Program to Los Angeles
+- brought the Executive MBA Program to Los Angeles

-- launch the Master of Science in Entrepreneurship program, offered jointly with the College of Engineering
+- launched the Master of Science in Entrepreneurship program, offered jointly with the College of Engineering

-- expand the number of students in the BBA Program by 20 percent
+- expanded the number of students in the BBA Program by 20 percent

-- enhance and expand the Ross Leadership Initiative and make it accessible to all Ross students
+- enhanced and expanded the Ross Leadership Initiative and made it accessible to all Ross graduate and undergraduate students

-- increase involvement of Ross students in addressing pressing business and social problems in Detroit
+- increased involvement of Ross students in addressing pressing business and social problems in Detroit

 Davis-Blake is an expert on strategic human resource management and organizational design for effective management of human capital.
 Her research interests include the effects of outsourcing on organizations and employees, organizational employment, salary and promotion systems, and the determinants and consequences of using contingent workers.
 She has taught courses in organization theory, organizational behavior, fundamentals of management, and strategic human resource management for undergraduate, MBA, doctoral, and executive education students.

 Prior to joining Ross in 2011, Davis-Blake was dean of the Carlson School of Management at the University of Minnesota from 2006 to 2011.
 She was the first female dean at both Carlson and Ross.